 I live in sunny Arizona.
 Right now, in the middle of December, it’s still 70 degrees.
 We have to work a little harder to get that holiday, wintery feeling here, but we always find ways to make it fun.

 One of my favorites?
 Making crystal snowflakes!
 This DIY crystal snowflake is a fun chemistry project for kids.
 In the instructional video for this project, we’ll talk all about snowflakes, how icicles form, the chemical reaction and how crystals form, and then show you step-by-step how to make your own crystals.
-(Scroll to the bottom for the video!)
+(Check out the video instructions here!)

 The supplies you’ll need to grow your own crystal snowflake and icicle are: